Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/build.typ

 = 2024/11/01
 #to-do(
+  // TODO: Move this to the November management entry
   date: datetime(year: 2024, month: 11, day: 01),
   monthly-schedule: "On",
   yearly-schedule: "Ahead",
   (
-    (true, "Build the ladybrown according to today's delegation.", "Everyone"), )
+    (true, "Review our time and budget management during October.", "Everyone"), (true, "Plan out the November meetings by creating a Gantt chart & reviewing our budget.", "Everyone"), (true, "Build the ladybrown according to today's delegation.", "Everyone"), (true, "Troubleshoot the drivetrain according to today's delegation.", "Everyone"), (true, "Build the intake according to today's delegation.", "Everyone"), )
 )